 8 St John's Street

 A well-loved back street boozer with a traditional layout and feel.
 A good range of real ale is squeezed into the small bar.
 The landlord tends to concentrate on well-known regional brands however there are a good range of more eclectic choices available in bottled form, as well as a number of ciders.
 Locally renowned for regular live music and hosting local events.
 A quiz night is held every 2nd Wednesday of the month.
 Disabled access to pub, but no disabled toilets

 ku.oc.gnikeneerg@3825(0118) 966 7153

 37 Auckland Road

 A true backstreet ‘local’; find the Roebuck's impressive façade a short walk from the Wokingham Road.
 The comfortable bar stretches right across the frontage while to the rear is a separate sporting area with pool, darts and gaming machines.
-All the big games live on their many screens!
+All Freeview big games live on their many screens!
 There is also a pleasant patio area at the side.
 Parking at rear.
 Fields a darts and poll team.
 Food is served noon to 9pm Monday to Thursday and bar snacks noon to 11pm Friday to Sunday.